15 Facts You Never Knew About Past Royal Weddings

 Westminster Abbey held its first wedding 900 years ago

 King Henry I’s marriage to Princess Matilda of Scotland in 1100 was the first royal wedding to take place there—and William and Kate kept the tradition going 911 years later.
-Check out these etiquette rules the royal family needs to follow at weddings.

 The royal family kept the trees from William and Kate’s wedding